Thorfgin/charactercreator2/README.md

 	- MIN-XP: When a build has spend less than 13 points, show a warning next to XP remaining that XP will be lost.

 	SHOULD:
-	- VERSION: when clicking the version, show a modal with the release notes

 	COULD:
 	- PREREQUISITES: add button to remove all skills that have it as a prerequisite.